 Whether affected by a job loss, a health crisis, or escaping a life of abuse, thousands of Calgarians struggle to put food on the table every day.

-Rising food prices, increased child care costs over summer, and back-to-school expenses make it increasingly difficult for parents to provide basic needs for their children.
+Rising food prices, increased child care costs over summer and back-to-school expenses make it increasingly difficult for parents to provide basic needs for their children.
 And sadly, the fear of stigma and social and physical barriers make it difficult to feel supported.

 Just as learning does not end when school lets out, neither does a child’s need for good nutrition.

-It’s imperative that hungry kids can access food in a manner that’s timely, efficient, and suitable in terms of quantity and quality.
+It is imperative that hungry kids can access food in a manner that’s timely, efficient, and suitable in terms of quantity and quality.
 That’s what inspired I Can for Kids to create a unique program that reaches the hungriest kids where they live and play, all summer long.

-Through a network of frontline agency and community partners, I Can for Kids provides preassembled, non-perishable food packs, fresh fruit, peanut butter and an assortment of other nutritious items to children and youth who would otherwise go hungry.
+Through a network of frontline agency and community partners, I Can for Kids provides child-friendly non-perishable food packs, fresh fruit, peanut butter and an assortment of other nutritious items to children and youth who would otherwise go hungry.
 By applying the knowledge of each child’s living situation as observed by our partner agencies, together we can support kids on their turf and on their terms – no judgement, no barriers.

 For many kids in Calgary going hungry is a way of life, but it shouldn’t define their future.